-As if it happened overnight, the #MeToo movement sprung from the ground and soon you wouldn’t be able to open any social media, consume any news, or go anywhere on the internet without seeing this hashtag and stories behing it.
+As if it happened overnight, the #MeToo movement sprung from the ground, and soon you wouldn’t be able to open any social media, consume any news, or go anywhere on the internet without seeing this hashtag and stories behind it.
 The origins of the movement date back to over a decade ago, when activist Tarana Burke first encouraged women of color to stand in solidarity behind the words as an act of defiance against sexual assault and rape culture.
-Fast forward to 2017, and #MeToo quickly became a rallying cry heard throughout Hollywood—first, because of the horrors committed by Harvey Weinstein, and soon because of the countless other celebrities who abused their power to sexually assault, intimidate, and control both their coworkers and subordinates.
+Fast forward to 2017 and #MeToo quickly became a rallying cry heard throughout Hollywood—first, because of the horrors committed by Harvey Weinstein, and soon because of the countless other celebrities who abused their power to assault, intimidate sexually, and control both their co-workers and subordinates.

-The #MeToo movement was embraced by many women around the world.
+Many women around the world embraced the #MeToo movement.
 It was almost as if they were breathing a sigh of relief with the idea that maybe, after decades of suffering and silence, society was finally ready to have a serious conversation about how common sexual assault is.
-Whether in Hollywood or in a factory, these power dynamics and patterns of sexual exploitation were common in everyday life than many had ever imagined.
+Whether in Hollywood or a factory, these power dynamics and patterns of sexual exploitation were common in everyday life than many had ever imagined.

 #MeToo Say Survivors: Human Rights, Gender & Trafficking in Human Beings